Yes, it’s true, Arms Warriors aren’t just for PvP. They can actually do well in the PvE area. Now, on to the face smashing!

 Arms Warrior Talents

-The best talents are checked: .
-Certain talents might fit better in certain situations, fortunately they are easy to change.
+Certain talents will fit better in certain situations, others in different situations.
+The better you know what’s coming up the easier it will be to make the change.
+Fortunately they are easy to change.
 Keep a stack of Tomes handy and switch as necessary.

 Tier 1, level 15:

-- Juggernaut is best used for when you need more charges per minute.
+- More charges: Juggernaut is best used for when you need more charges per minute, but generally the double-tap charge of Double Time is more useful.

-- Warbringer is for stunning adds/trash and otherwise unlikely to be a better option than the other two, since it does not lower the charge cooldown in any way.
+- Stun: Warbringer is for stunning adds/trash and otherwise unlikely to be a better option than the other two, since it does not lower the charge cooldown in any way.
 If you need to stun an add though, it’s a solid pick.
+Naturally bosses won’t care about it.

 Tier 2, level 30: